The Micro Maxi Deluxe is a quality, near-legendary, scooter that dominates two different niches in the scooter market.

-Performance & handling (how does it truly ride?)
+Performance & handling (how does it really ride?)

-The Micro Maxi handles very well.
+The Micro Maxi handles extremely well.
 It rides smoothly and the lean-to-steer mechanism is responsive while offering a reassuring amount of resistance.

-With two front wheels and a ‘wide double’ back wheel, the Maxi is a very stable scooter that is very easy to balance on while stationary or in motion.
-For general sidewalk surfing, this scooter is perfect.
-It handles safely and doesn’t offer any surprises.
+With two front wheels and a ‘wide double’ back wheel, the Maxi is a stable scooter that’s simple to balance on while either stationary or in motion.

 If your child wants a speedy, fast-turning, ride for a race around the local skate park, then they’ll be better off with a 2-wheel scooter such as the Micro Sprite.

 Our 8-year-old tester prefers 2-wheel scooters.
-While testing she went from a 2-wheel scooter to the 3-wheel Maxi and actually fell off because she was attempting tight turns that the Maxi is incapable of.
+While testing, she went from a 2-wheel scooter to the 3-wheel Maxi and actually fell off while attempting the tight turns the Maxi is incapable of.
 Here’s what she had to say:

-“I didn’t like it beacause is doesn’t steer as well as the ones with two wheels.
-It would be okay for the path in the park, but not uphill, downhill [the skate park].” – 8-year-old tester
+“I didn’t like it because is doesn’t steer as well as those with two wheels.
+It would be okay for the path in the park, but not uphill and downhill [the skate park].”
+(8-year-old tester)

-“Little” Batten who owns both the 3-wheel Maxi and a 2-wheel Sprite, much prefers the stable and easily balanced Maxi.
-She chooses it every time.
+“Little” Batten who owns both a 3-wheel Maxi and the 2-wheel Sprite, much prefers the stable and easily balanced Maxi and chooses it every time.

 “The Maxi is BRILLIANT!
-It is easy to maneuver – really smooth to ride; it folds easily; you can change the handlebar height in a second; we love the accessories like the water bottle that we pop on the front… there’s nothing we don’t like about it.” – Mama Batten
+It’s easy to maneuver and super-smooth to ride.
+It folds easily, you can change the handlebar height in seconds; we love the accessories such as the water bottle that we pop up front, etc. There’s nothing we don’t like about it.” – Mama Batten

-So you can see that two 8-year-olds can have totally different preferences here.
-You need to know (or guess) what your kid’s riding style will be.
+Because two 8-year-olds can have totally different preferences, you need to know (or guess) what your kid’s riding style will be.

 Compared: Micro Maxi vs Micro Mini